 I prefer to use extra olive oil in this recipe but you can substitute whatever oil you prefer in this vegan hasselback sweet potatoes recipe.

-For another tasty and easy plant based sweet potato recipe, try this gluten free vegan sweet potato casserole.
+For another tasty and easy plant based sweet potato recipe, try this gluten free sweet potato casserole.
 It’s the epitome of comfort food.

 Or serve these delicious vegan stuffed portobello mushrooms as a festive appetizer or main course.
 They’re gluten free and so filling and rich tasting.

 - 4 sweet potatoes